jupyter-server/enterprise_gateway/docs/source/config-options.md

     set in cases where the computed (default) is not correct for the current topology.

   EG_RESPONSE_PORT=8877
     The single response port used to receive connection information from launched kernels.

+  EG_RESPONSE_PORT_RETRIES=10
+    The number of retries to attempt when the original response port (EG_RESPONSE_PORT) is found to be in-use.
+This value should be set to 0 (zero) if no port retries are desired.

   EG_SHARED_NAMESPACE=False
     Kubernetes only.
 This value indicates whether (True) or not (False) all kernel pods should reside in the same namespace as Enterprise Gateway.
 This is not a recommended